Preston Williams

-Early years
+Early life

 Williams attended Lovejoy High School in Lovejoy, Georgia.
-He committed to the University of Tennessee to play college football.
+At Lovejoy, Williams was the 2013 Georgia High School Association champion in the long jump.
+He committed to the University of Tennessee to play college football and track and field.

 College career

 Williams played at Tennessee for two seasons from 2015 to 2016.
 He recorded 16 receptions for 247 yards and two touchdowns over that time.
 He transferred to Colorado State University in 2017.
 After sitting out the 2017 season due to NCAA transfer rules, Williams had 96 receptions for 1,345 yards and 14 touchdowns in 2018.
 He led the Mountain West Conference in receptions and receiving yards and finished second in receiving touchdowns.
-After the 2018 season, he entered the 2019 NFL Draft, forgoing his senior season.
+After the 2018 season, he entered the 2019 NFL draft, forgoing his senior season.